Behind the Mystery: Polycythemia Vera

 Every year, millions of patients, families and caregivers are impacted by cancer in the United States.
 Some cancers are well-known, but others are quite rare.
-Polycythemia Vera (PV) is part of a group of rare blood cancers called Myeloproliferative Neoplasms (MPNs).2 PV occurs when the body produces too many red blood cells, which causes the blood to thicken.
+Polycythemia vera (PV) is part of a group of rare blood cancers called myeloproliferative neoplasms (MPNs).
+PV occurs when the body produces too many red blood cells, which causes the blood to thicken.
 Thickening blood could lead to clots, which can block blood flow through arteries and veins.
-2 This in turn could result in serious health problems including a heart attack or stroke.
-2 Join us as we discuss the diagnosis and symptoms of PV with hematologist, Dr. Shachar Peles and his patient with PV and learn more about PV and MPNs at www.VoicesofMPN.com.
+This in turn could result in serious health problems including a heart attack or stroke.
+Join us as we discuss the diagnosis and symptoms of PV with hematologist, Dr. Shachar Peles and his patient with PV.

 On this episode, Beth Troutman tells her story; Christina Nicholson embarks on an adventure to Orlando with her family; and former football player Marc Bouniconti shares his journey.

 Three decades later, Marc Buoniconti, a quadriplegic, visits The Balancing Act to talk about his life, his mission, and his goal to one day walk again.